Our revolution has been stolen, say Libya's jihadists

-DERNA, Libya (Reuters) - From the mountains of Afghanistan and the streets of Baghdad to the iron cages of Guantanamo Bay, Libyans from Derna have made their small city a big name in global jihad.
+DERNA, Libya, Oct 2 (Reuters) - From the mountains of Afghanistan and the streets of Baghdad to the iron cages of Guantanamo Bay, Libyans from Derna have made their small city a big name in global jihad.

 Now, with their nemesis Muammar Gaddafi gone, many are home - but say their battle for an Islamic state has only just begun.